matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 So here's an example if you wanted to make your own lifecycle.
 I've seen some APIs in Java, for example, that define four lifecycle methods like init, start, stop, and destroy.

 Defining your own lifecycle is very easy.
-You just need to provide your own version of system map.
-You need to define your lifecycle functions, whether they're protocols or multi-methods and implement them on all your components, and then provide your own version of system map that calls them in the right way.
+You just need to provide your own version of SystemMap.
+You need to define your lifecycle functions, whether they're protocols or multi-methods and implement them on all your components, and then provide your own version of SystemMap that calls them in the right way.

 ![00.35.36 System Lifecycle - build slide](Components/00.35.36.jpg)

-And there you can make use of these two helpers: update system and update system reverse.
-This is how the component library I've written actually implements start and stop on systems.
-Update system just takes any arbitrary function you pass it and calls it on each component in dependency order while doing the associng in of dependencies at the same time.
-Update system reverse does the same thing.
+And there you can make use of these two helpers: update-system and update-system-reverse.
+This is how the component library I've written actually implements start and stop on systems. update-system just takes any arbitrary function you pass it and calls it on each component in dependency order while doing the associng in of dependencies at the same time. update-system-reverse does the same thing.
 It just goes in reverse dependency order.

 ![00.36.06 Merging Systems](Components/00.36.06.jpg)